methods hero image

 • work isn’t boxed into sprints and being delivered continuously and one task at a time;

-• changes can be made anytime while the sprint’s tasks are strictly defined.
+• changes can be made anytime while sprint tasks are strictly defined.

 Extreme Programming (XP)

-XP is believed to be one of the most controversial agile methodologies.
-It has many things in common with Lean, Kanban and Scrum: allotted time (1-3 weeks), continuous testing (Lean), continuous planning (Scrum), customer involvement, and small releases (Kanban).
+The XP methodology is believed to be one of the most controversial Agile methodologies.
+It has many things in common with Lean, Kanban, and Scrum: allotted time (1-3 weeks), continuous testing (Lean), continuous planning (Scrum), customer involvement, and small releases (Kanban).
 Some authors consider Scrum to be a subset of XP.

 The XP practices are the following: